ansys/pystk/doc/source/api/ansys/stk/core/vgt/IAnalysisWorkbenchTemplate.rst

 IAnalysisWorkbenchTemplate
 ==========================

-.. py:class:: IAnalysisWorkbenchTemplate
+.. py:class:: ansys.stk.core.vgt.IAnalysisWorkbenchTemplate

    object

    The IAgCrdnTemplate interface enables to obtain information about the STK class that owns the VGT component.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IAnalysisWorkbenchTemplate

 Overview
 --------